Adrian Mole: Family

 The Mole family is dysfunctional.
 Adrian's parents Pauline and George Mole are working-class characters with limited social mobility who drink and smoke heavily.
 Both are often unemployed; they have separated, divorced and remarried several times, often in the wake of extramarital affairs.
 In a reversal of a typical teenager-mother relationship, Pauline berates Adrian for keeping his room "like a bloody shrine".
 They move from Leicester to Ashby-de-la-Zouch with their dog (only ever referred to as "the dog", who is eventually replaced by "the new dog").
 Adrian's paternal grandmother Edna May Mole is also prominent in the early diaries until her death in The Wilderness Years.

 Pauline first leaves George for their neighbour, Mr. Lucas, an insurance man.
 George fathers a second son, Brett, by a lover, Doreen Slater, whom Adrian privately refers to as "Stick Insect".
-Brett makes a reappearance in the later books as a successful yet unpleasant businessman who loses his fortune during the credit crunch.
+Brett makes a reappearance in the later books as a successful yet unpleasant businessman who loses his fortune during the 2008 financial crisis.
 Doreen is killed off in Prostrate Years.
 Pauline temporarily marries her younger lodger Martin Muffet, who eventually leaves her for Adrian's girlfriend Bianca Dartington, giving Adrian and his mother a shared heartbreak.
 Later, George and Pauline effect a partner swap with Ivan and Tania Braithwaite (parents of Pandora), only to reunite after Ivan's untimely death.

 Adrian's half-sister, Rosie Germaine Mole (after feminist Germaine Greer), grows up to be rebellious and street-smart, in contrast to Adrian.
 Despite opposing personalities, the siblings enjoy a close relationship, and Adrian often feels that she is the only family member who understands him.
 She also relies on him on occasion; when she becomes pregnant as a teenager, Adrian supports her decision to have an abortion.